vernondcole/learn-salt/README.md

 directory tree used for building the examples and lessons here.

-The [configure_machine](./configure_machine) directory contains scripts usesd to configure your bevy_master machine, your workstation (as a minion), and perhaps other bevy member computers as needed.
+The [configure_machine](./configure_machine) directory contains scripts used to configure your bevy_master machine, your workstation (as a minion), and perhaps other bevy member computers as needed.

 ### How to read the text and lessons.